 Even though your fleet is one of your top business expenses, there is an easy way to reduce its cost – managed maintenance plan.
 In fact, with Mike Albert’s Managed Maintenance Program, clients report a 15%-25% average savings per vehicle per year.
 Sound too good to be true?
 Take a look at the reasons behind the savings.

-Consider this scenario.
+If that list sounds like a reasonable thing to manage, consider this scenario.
 Your best driver is focused on arriving to client appointments on time, providing the best service possible, and getting back on the road to the next job.
 The oil in his work truck was due for a change 2,500 miles ago.
 But to meet his work goals, he can’t afford the time to get his truck serviced this week.
 Scheduling service, waiting for service, and waiting for his management team to approve payment for it takes too long.
 In fact, the last two times he had his truck serviced, he fell way behind his goals.
 His downtime costs you thousands of dollars in missed productivity and is a huge inconvenience for him and your clients.
-But with a managed fleet maintenance plan, you can simplify scheduling, minimize wait time and remove your driver as the middle man.
+But with a managed fleet maintenance plan, you can simplify scheduling, minimize wait time and remove your driver as the middleman.
 Your driver will thank you and so will your bottom line.

 Imagine you’re shopping for a used car.
 You find 2 identical vehicles with the same mileage, but one is $1,500 more.
 You learn that the more expensive one comes with a full maintenance and detailed mileage report.
 The other vehicle has no maintenance history and you can see the tires are cupped from lack of rotation.
 Who knows what other problems it has that you can’t see?
 So you buy the higher-priced vehicle for the peace of mind that comes with it.
 The same situation applies when you remarket your vehicles.
 Documented maintenance per OEM recommendations helps you resell your vehicles for a better fair market price, and quickly, so you can reinvest in new vehicles faster.